faisaldarbar/aptxlabs/content/about.md

 {{< aboutcta >}}

-Get in touch using the links!
+Thanks for being part of the journey!

 {{< faisaldarbarbutton >}}